unurled/Capes/README.md

 where IP_AddRESS is the ip of the server ( you must have the two of them on separated computer)

-and [TAB] the key with to arrow on your keyboard
+and [TAB] the key with two arrow on your keyboard

 ## How to add a user with cape ?